aryamawb/asus-ux305ua-hackintosh/README.md

 ```

-## Important NOTE!
-WARNING

-DO NOT EVER USE DIRECTLY MY ACPI FOLDER TO YOUR MACHINE EVEN WE ARE HAVE THE SAME EXACT DEVICE.
-JUST DON'T.
-WE MIGHT HAVE A DIFFERENT ACPI TABLES STRUCTURE AND IT WILL GONNA MESSED UP IF YOU USE MY ACPI.
+## IMPORTANT NOTE

+I create this github repository is for my own documentation, for my own device.
+I do not take responsibilities if there's any issues you've gotten while you're trying to use my OpenCore setup.
+Once again, </b>I DO NOT TAKE ANY RESPONSIBILITIES HAPPEN TO YOUR MACHINE IF THERE'S SOMETHING WRONG HAPPEN WITH YOUR DEVICE USING MY CONFIG!</b>

 ---